This page is about the use of carctol in people with cancer. You can find out about

 - Avoid constipation – take laxatives if needed

 Carctol’s promoters claim that drinking large amounts of water will help cure your cancer.
 They think that sour foods increase the acidity in your body, which can stop carctol working.
-There is no scientific evidence to back this up, and there is also no evidence that changing acid or alkaline levels in the body affects the growth of cancer cells.
+There is no scientific evidence to back this up.
+There is also no evidence that changing acid or alkaline levels in the body affects the growth of cancer cells.

 There is no scientifically proven safe and effective dose for carctol.
 Most websites promoting it say that your doctor will advise you on how much to take.
 It is usually about 4 to 8 capsules a day.
 But this dose may vary.